 An allergic reaction to one or more of the ingredients found in cough drops is also possible.
-Call 911 of you notice any of the following symptoms of an allergic reaction:
+Call 911 or local emergency services if you notice any of the following symptoms of an allergic reaction:

-You should call 911 or contact the national toll-free Poison Help Line (1-800-222-1222) if you think you or someone you know has overdosed on cough drops or another medication.
+You should call 911, local emergency services, or contact the national toll-free Poison Help Line (1-800-222-1222) if you think you or someone you know has overdosed on cough drops or another medication.

 Depending on the person’s symptoms and what medication they overdosed on, they may receive:

-- activated charcoal, which acts in the digestive tract to absorb the substance
+- activated charcoal, which acts in their digestive tract to absorb the substance

 - breathing support (ventilator)